What is my 'foot risk' and what does it mean?

-You are in the in remission category as you have had a previous ulcer, amputation or Charcot foot.
-Being in this category means that there is a very high risk that you will develop further foot ulcers or have a further amputation.
-You may also have a new incidence of Charcot foot.
+Your foot risk category is ‘in remission’ as you have had a previous ulcer, amputation or Charcot foot.
+There is a higher risk that you will develop further foot ulcers or have a further amputation.
+You may also be at increased risk of developing Charcot foot again.
+You will need regular reviews and treatment by a podiatrist experienced in managing the feet of people with diabetes.

-The development of foot wounds in people with diabetes is serious as they are linked to an increased risk of heart attacks, strokes, amputations of the foot or leg and early death.
+Foot wounds in people with diabetes are serious as they are linked to an increased risk of heart attacks, strokes, amputations of the foot or leg and early death.

 If you follow the advice and information in this leaflet, it will help you to take care of your feet between visits to your podiatrist.
 This will help you to reduce the risk of developing life-and limb-threatening problems.